vjdev8178/ShakshiAI/README.md

 Gemini Intergeration
-# ShakshiAI
+# SexyAI

-#Now , Shakshi can listen and speaking as well...
+#Now , Sexy can listen and speaking as well...